castle-engine/castle-engine/examples/steam/README.md

 Basic test of Steam integration with [Castle Game Engine](https://castle-engine.io/).

+TODO:
-TODO: Move docs below to new "Steam integration" manual page, https://castle-engine.io/steam .
-Move there also parts of CastleSteam unit docs.
+- Move docs below to new "Steam integration" manual page, https://castle-engine.io/steam .
+- Move there also parts of CastleSteam unitdocs.

+TODO: indicate achievement progress fails:
+Warning: Failed to SteamAPI_ISteamUserStats_IndicateAchievementProgress

 ## How to run